 1. #GivingTuesday is just one day.

-Obviously, Tuesday, November 28, 2017 is a single day.
-But #GivingTuesday the event is more than just one day.
+#GivingTuesday the event is more than just one day.

 On Mightycause, donations open up for #GivingTuesday a week before the big day itself.
 That means you’ll have plenty of time to build momentum, secure donations, make your appeals and go into #GivingTuesday with a head start on the leaderboards.
 And, to clarify even further, #GivingTuesday on Mightycause begins at midnight Eastern time and ends at midnight Pacific time.
 So, regardless of your time zone, you’ll have the same opportunity to compete!